Decisions About Your Care

 You are under no obligation to execute an advance directive.
 However, if you are interested in creating one, notify your nurse or call 904-308-8554 and ask for a social worker.

 At some point, you and your family may need to make a difficult decision regarding your care.
-Our Ethics Committee is available as a resource for information and advice, and participates in the ethical policy making process at St. Vincent’s HealthCare.
+Our Ethics Committee, which participates in the ethical policy making process at St. Vincent's HealthCare, is available as a resource for information and advice.
 The Ethics Committee guides, educates and assists members of the hospital, family, patients and caregivers as they confront difficult, and in many cases, painful decisions.
 You and/or your family can consult with the Ethics Committee whenever you feel the need for clarification of ethical issues.
 Requests for committee interaction can be made through your physician or healthcare providers.
 If you have any concerns, please contact the Care Management Department at 904-308-8554.